 How Do Down Payment Assistance Loans Work?

-In order to receive down payment assistance, potential borrowers must meet certain program criteria that are often based on income, occupation and credit, although the eligibility criteria and amount of assistance offered varies by state and program.
+In order to receive down payment assistance, potential borrowers must meet certain program criteria that are often based on income, occupation and credit score, although the eligibility requirements and amount of assistance offered varies by state and program.
 But in a broad sense, here is how down payment assistance loans work:

-Loans forgiven over time and 0% interest loans are available through the down payment assistance universe, but you won’t know what you qualify for (or even what’s available) without doing a little research or contacting your local Department of Housing and Urban Development (HUD) office.
+Loans forgiven over time and with 0% interest loans are available through the down payment assistance programs, but you won’t know what you qualify for (or even what’s available) without doing a little research or contacting your local Department of Housing and Urban Development (HUD) office.

 The Bottom Line